nezaj/instant-llm-guides/guides/006_instaql.md

 };
 ```

-Note: This includes entities where the field is null or undefined.
+Note: This includes entities where the attribute is null or undefined.

 ### NULL Check

-Filter by null/undefined status:
+Use `$isNull` to match by null or undefined:

 ```typescript
 // ✅ Good: Find todos with no assigned location